Yen dives as BOJ plays down chance of hikes, soothing markets

 PHOTO

-The yen fell around 2.5% to a session low of 147.94 per dollar following the comments from BOJ Deputy Governor Shinichi Uchida.
-The dollar was last up 1.7% at 146.79 yen.
+The yen fell about 2.5% to a session low of 147.94 per dollar following the comments from BOJ Deputy Governor Shinichi Uchida.
+The dollar was last up 1.9% at 147.06 yen.

 "As we are seeing sharp volatility in domestic and overseas financial markets, it's necessary to maintain current levels of monetary easing for the time being," Uchida said.